-The Definitive Guide to Making the Best Pie Crust
+The Definitive Guide to Making the Perfect Pie Crust

-Whether making your first Thanksgiving pie or your 50th, take heed this crust-licious advice.
+Whether making your first Thanksgiving pie or your 50th, take heed of this crust-licious advice.

-Despite the need to unbutton our pants by the end of the meal, Thanksgiving is never complete without some fresh baked pie for dessert.
+Despite the need to unbutton our pants by the end of the meal, Thanksgiving (or any holiday, really) is never complete without some fresh baked pie for dessert.
 It’s always been my opinion that the dessert is just as important as the main meal.
 Here are a few tips and tricks to ensure your pies are the best part of the holiday.